21 December 2020

 Bringing to life the biodiversity of Central America, the Princess of Wales Conservatory will be filled with vibrant oranges, yellows and pinks.

-See a range of native animals created from plants, and don't miss the resplendent quetzal (Pharomachrus mocinno).
+Don't miss the resplendent quetzal (Pharomachrus mocinno) horticultural display.
 Native to Costa Rica, it's considered one of the world's most beautiful birds and is a symbol for the protection of Costa Rica's forests.

 3. Immerse yourself in art